 Medicare Savings Tip

 If you're healthy and rarely use medical services, Medicare Advantage can save you hundreds per year in premiums.
-If you have ongoing health conditions or major procedures planned, Medigap's predictable costs often come out ahead — avoiding the risk of a $9,000+ out-of-pocket hit.
+If you have ongoing health conditions or major procedures planned, Medigap's predictable costs often come out ahead, helping you avoid the risk of a $9,000+ out-of-pocket hit.

 Who Each Plan Is Best For